MoHoMood/eMoods/README.md

 * FollowingPost Screen
    * User can see the posts of users that they follow
    * User can unfollow someone

-* Follower Screen
-   * User can see their followers

 ### 3. Navigation